coderefinery/manuals/helper-intro.md

 - [HackMD mechanics](hackmd-mechanics)
 - [Zoom mechanics](zoom-mechanics)
-- Not bad to read hints on [how to attend online](how-to-attend-online) or [how to attend in-person](how-to-attend-inperson).
+- It is not bad to read hints on [how to attend online](how-to-attend-online) or [how to attend in-person](how-to-attend-inperson), but you learn this in class.